Ist Post- My One Hunting Rifle Answer For All, I know!

 For what I like to do, to only have one chambering, would more likely be a 6.5-284 or 6.5 Leopard (270 WSM necked down) or a 7mm Dakota.

-The Dak is kinda of overkill for varmints an pd's, yet I have killed pd's past 1500 yards with one of my center-grip XP's.
-I have killed a pd beyond a mile with one of my 6.5-284's.
+The Dak is kinda of overkill for varmints and pd's, yet I have killed pd's past 1500 yards with one of my 7mm Dakota center-grip XP's.

-If wanting to have distance for big game the Dak is King, from my two choices.
+If, wanting to have distance for big game the Dak is King, from my two choices.

 The 6.5-284 or the 6.5 Leopard limits me to elk at shorter distances (700ish...Tad further with the Leopard), but the 6.5-284 is so much more enjoyable for sustained shooting.